tildetown/rodo/README.md

 # Downloading

-* Via GitHub
+* Via GitHub on a web browser
-    1. Click the *Clone or download* button in the top right
+    1. Click the *Clone or download* button at the top of this page
     2. Click *Download ZIP* from the drop-down list

 * Via Git
     * Run `git clone https://github.com/m455/rodo` on the command line